Mark C. Yerger

-Mark C. Yerger (1955 – 6 September 2016) was an American author of books about the Schutzstaffel and Waffen-SS of Nazi Germany.
+Mark C. Yerger (1955 – 6 September 2016) was an American author of books about the Schutzstaffel (SS) and Waffen-SS of Nazi Germany.
 He had close contacts to SS veterans, through whom he was able to access private archives, and wrote biographies of commanders and award recipients of the SS and of SS units.
 Historians of World War II have described Yerger's work as uncritical, hagiographic and whitewashing towards the SS.

 Life

 Born in Lancaster County, Pennsylvania, Yerger was the son of Richard E. Yerger and Katheryn Woelper Yerger.
 He had a sister.

 Works

 Yerger collected photographs and documents about commanders and members of the SS, the SS-Verfügungstruppe and the Waffen-SS.
 Apart from researching archives in the US and Europe, he sought to contact Waffen-SS veterans and participated in veterans' reunions.
 Otto Weidinger and Otto Kumm, among others, brought Yerger into contact with other veterans, who provided him with access to information and documents.

 Yerger wrote biographies of Weidinger, Kumm and Ernst August Krag as well as several (sometimes multi-volume) works about commanders of the Waffen-SS, the recipients of the German Cross in gold and silver in Waffen-SS and the police, as well as about individual units such as the SS Division "Das Reich", the SS Cavalry Brigade and the SS-Division "Totenkopf".
 HIAG, the SS veterans' organization, awarded Yerger with the HIAG brooch of honor in gold for his works.
 Otto Baum, the commander of the Waffen-SS divisions "Das Reich", "Götz von Berlichingen" and "Reichsführer-SS" wrote a preface to Yerger's second volume of Waffen-SS Commanders, in which he complained about unfair treatment in the Nuremberg trials and said that the Waffen-SS was, like the Wehrmacht, not a criminal organization.